Uterine fibroids at a glance

 - Hysterectomy could be called “the death penalty for fibroids.”
 However, it is invasive and completely removes a woman’s entire reproductive system and should only be considered if nothing else has or will work.

-Medical studies have shown that both uterine artery embolism and myomectomy may preserve or restore fertility after removal of fibroids.
-These two procedures are done by different specialists and have conflicting claims.
-Be careful and consult your OB/GYN or reproductive specialist on the best alternatives.
+Medical studies have shown that myomectomy may preserve or restore fertility after removal of fibroids.
+This procedure is done by a specialist, so consult your OB/GYN or reproductive specialist on the best alternatives.